nyu-ossd-s18/project_evaluation/project_evaluation_activity.md

 __URL for code of conduct / community norms / community guildelines:__

-__URL for instructions for users to dondload an istall the package:__
+__URL for instructions for users to download and istall the package:__

 __Number of contributors:__